Top

-Artificial intelligence is reshaping the insurance industry.
-Predictive algorithms can analyze vast amounts of data to forecast health risks before they appear in medical records.
-While this technology may help insurers anticipate costs, it also raises serious ethical questions.
-Should insurers be allowed to deny life insurance claims based on AI forecasts rather than documented medical evidence?
-Families could face disputes when insurers rely on predictions instead of facts.
+Artificial intelligence is transforming the insurance industry in ways that were unimaginable a decade ago.
+Predictive algorithms can now analyze enormous amounts of data, from medical histories to lifestyle patterns, and forecast health risks long before they appear in traditional medical records.
+While these tools may help insurers anticipate future costs, they also raise serious ethical and legal concerns.
+Should insurers be allowed to deny life insurance claims based on predictions rather than documented medical evidence?
+Families may find themselves fighting denials rooted in speculation instead of facts.
 If you need legal help with a denied life insurance claim in the United States, you can contact our office for guidance.
+Protect Your Rights!
+Read about Children From Multiple Marriage Fact Sheet

 The Risks of Predictive Denials

-These issues leave grieving families vulnerable to denials based on technology that may be inaccurate or biased.
+These issues leave grieving families vulnerable to denials based on technology that may be inaccurate, discriminatory, or poorly understood.

 How Insurers Might Argue Against Coverage